Attachment and Mental Health: Understanding Attachment Disorders

 What are the four types of attachment?

 Attachment styles are determined by how a child was taken care of as an infant, as the attachment theory explains.
-These attachment styles are categorized by how the parent/caregiver emotionally or physically reacted when the child had needs to be met.
+These attachment styles are categorized by how the parent/caregiver emotionally or physically reacts when the child had needs to be met.

 There are four types of attachment styles according to the attachment theory: